pivotal/docs-tap/cli-plugins/apps/tutorials.hbs.md

 ## <a id='changing-clusters'></a>Changing clusters

 The Apps CLI plug-in refers to the default kubeconfig file to access a Kubernetes cluster.
-When a `tanzu apps` command is run, the plug-in uses the default context that's defined in that kubeconfig file (located by default at `$HOME/.kube/config`).
+When a `tanzu apps` command is run, the plug-in uses the default context that is defined in that kubeconfig file (located by default at `$HOME/.kube/config`).

 There are two ways to change the target cluster:

 1. Use `kubectl config use-context <context-name>` to change the default context.
-All subsequent `tanzu apps` commands will target the cluster defined in the new default kubeconfig context.
+All subsequent `tanzu apps` commands target the cluster defined in the new default kubeconfig context.

 2. Include the `--context <context-name>` flag when running any `tanzu apps` command.

-   **Note:** Any subsequent `tanzu apps` commands that do not include the `--context <context-name>` flag will continue to use the default context set in the kubeconfig.
+   **Note:** Any subsequent `tanzu apps` commands that do not include the `--context <context-name>` flag continue to use the default context set in the kubeconfig.

 ## <a id='override-kubeconfig'></a>Overriding the default kubeconfig

 There are two approaches to achieving this:

-1. Set the env var `KUBECONFIG=<path>` to change the kubeconfig the Apps CLI plug-in should reference.
+1. Set the environment variable `KUBECONFIG=<path>` to change the kubeconfig the Apps CLI plug-in will reference.

-   All subsequent `tanzu apps` commands will reference the non-default kubeconfig assigned to the env var.
+   All subsequent `tanzu apps` commands reference the non-default kubeconfig assigned to the environment variable.

 2. Include the  `--kubeconfig <path>` flag when running any `tanzu apps` command.

-   **Note:** Any subsequent `tanzu apps` commands that do not include the `--context <context-name>` flag will continue to use the default context set in the kubeconfig.
+   **Note:** Any subsequent `tanzu apps` commands that do not include the `--context <context-name>` flag continue to use the default context set in the kubeconfig.

-For more information about kubeconfig, see [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+For more information about kubeconfig, see [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) in the Kubernetes documentation.

 ## <a id='autocompletion'></a>Autocompletion

-Use of autocomplete greatly optimizes usage of any CLI and the apps plugin has provided robust autocompletion support so that users do not need to struggle to remember the correct spellings and or possible entries required.
+The apps plug-in has auto-completion support.

-The plugin supports autocompletion for commands, positional arguments, flags and flag values and enabling this feature is highly recommended.
+The plug-in supports auto-completion for commands, positional arguments, flags, and flag values and enabling this feature is highly recommended.

 Add the following command to the shell config file according to the current setup.
 Use one of the following options: